Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Details of Related Works

 To enhance the interpretability of these sophisticated models, researchers have proposed various explanation methods~\cite{yuan2022explainability,dai2021towards, dai2025towards}.
 Early approaches follow methods in computer vision to use gradient and attribution-based techniques, such as sensitivity analysis and guided backpropagation~\cite{baldassarre2019explainability} utilize gradient information to identify important input features, while Class Activation Mapping (CAM)~\cite{zhou2016learning, pope2019explainability} generates explanations by examining the final convolutional layer's feature maps.
 Grad-CAM~\cite{selvaraju2017grad, pope2019explainability} further improves upon CAM by incorporating gradient information to better localize important regions in the input graph.
 These methods, though intuitive, often struggle to capture complex structural dependencies in GNNs.

-More sophisticated approaches have been developed to address these limitations.
+To address these limitations, more sophisticated approaches have been developed.
 GNNExplainer~\cite{ying2019gnnexplainer} formulates explanation generation as an optimization problem that identifies a compact subgraph maximizing the mutual information with the model's prediction.
 PGExplainer~\cite{luo2020parameterized} extends this idea by training a parameterized explanation generator that learns to identify important edges across multiple instances.
 GraphLIME~\cite{huang2022graphlime} adapts the concept of local interpretable model-agnostic explanations to graph data, while SubgraphX~\cite{yuan2021explainability} employs monte carlo tree search and Shapley values to generate hierarchical explanations.
 GraphMask~\cite{schlichtkrull2020interpreting} takes a different approach by learning to identify dispensable edges during message passing.
 These methods have demonstrated increasing effectiveness in providing insights into GNN predictions, though their deployment raises important questions about the potential leakage of model decision logic compared to traditional black-box predictions.